-You can initiate builds with AWS CodeBuild in several ways.
+You can initiate builds with Amazon CodeBuild in several ways.
 For example, you can initiate builds in CodeBuild after connecting to source repositories such as GitHub, GitHub Enterprise, Bitbucket, or Amazon S3.

 Continuous integration and delivery workflows

-AWS CodeBuild’s on-demand compute and pay-as-you-go model enable you to build and integrate code more frequently, helping you find and fix bugs early in the development process when they are easy to fix.
+Amazon CodeBuild’s on-demand compute and pay-as-you-go model enable you to build and integrate code more frequently, helping you find and fix bugs early in the development process when they are easy to fix.
 You can integrate CodeBuild into your existing continuous integration and continuous delivery (CI/CD) workflow using its source integrations, build commands, or Jenkins integration.
-CodeBuild also belongs to a family of AWS Code Services that helps you practice CI/CD.
+CodeBuild also belongs to a family of Amazon Web Services Code Services that helps you practice CI/CD.

 Security and permissions

-AWS CodeBuild is integrated with AWS Identity and Access Management (IAM) so you can set granular controls over which users and AWS resources have access to your builds.
+Amazon CodeBuild is integrated with Amazon Identity and Access Management (IAM) so you can set granular controls over which users and Amazon Web Services resources have access to your builds.

-You can use the AWS CodeBuild Console, AWS CLI, SDKs, and APIs, or Amazon CloudWatch to view detailed information about your builds.
-AWS CodeBuild shows you information such as the build’s start time, end time, status and commit ID.
+You can use the Amazon CodeBuild Console, Amazon CLI, SDKs, and APIs, or Amazon CloudWatch to view detailed information about your builds.
+Amazon CodeBuild shows you information such as the build’s start time, end time, status and commit ID.
 CodeBuild also streams build metrics and logs to CloudWatch.
 You can use CloudWatch to create a custom dashboard, set a CloudWatch Alarm, troubleshoot build issues, or inspect build logs.